Russian Americans in New York City: Demographics

 The New York Tri-State area has a population of 1.6 million Russian-Americans and 600,000 of them live in New York City.
 There are over 220,000 Russian-speaking Jews living in New York City.
 Approximately 100,000 Russian Americans in the New York metropolitan area were born in Russia.

 New York City also has a large population of immigrants born in Central Asia, Ukraine, Belarus, and other ex-Soviet states.
 Most of the Central Asian immigrants are from Uzbekistan, Kazakhstan, Kyrgyzstan, and Tajikistan, and due to their Soviet influence, most of them speak the Russian language.
-Many Belarusians and Ukrainians were identified by their religion when they came to Ellis Island.
-Catholics were considered Poles, Orthodox were considered Russians, while Jews stayed with their ethnic group.

 The New York metropolitan area continues to be by far the leading metropolitan gateway for Russian immigrants into the United States.
 In 2013, 1,974 individuals immigrated to the New York–Northern New Jersey–Long Island statistical area from Russia alone, not including immigrants from other previous Soviet bloc countries; in 2012, this number was 2,286; 1,435 in 2011; and 1,283 in 2010.
 These numbers do not include the remainder of the New York-Newark-Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
 Brighton Beach, Brooklyn continues to be the most important demographic and cultural center for the Russian American experience.
 However, as Russian Americans have climbed in socioeconomic status, the diaspora from Russia and other former Soviet-bloc states have moved toward more affluent parts of the New York metropolitan area, notably Bergen County, New Jersey.
 Within Bergen County, the increasing size of the Russian immigrant presence in its hub of Fair Lawn prompted a 2014 April Fool's satire titled, "Putin Moves Against Fair Lawn".